augustomonoo/python-htmlelements/README.md

 Instantiate the element.
 Any keyword argument passed will be added to the element attributes.
 Other arguments are passed as children for the element.
-If the element import is a void element, such as img, then anything passed as child will be ignored.
+If the element imported is a void element, such as img, then anything passed as child will be ignored.

 Render the element with `str`.
 Or just print it to the terminal.